 5. Trade Marks

 Your food truck’s name may be its most valuable marketing tool.
-You may have spent countless hours, shortlisting names that capture the essence of your food truck – its cuisine and its vibe.
-Do you choose “That’s how we (spring) roll” or “Rock and (spring) Roll?”
-A Trade mark is a way of identifying a unique product or service and distinguishing your goods and services from someone else.
+You may have spent countless hours shortlisting names that capture the essence of your business.
+Do you choose “That’s how we (spring) roll” or “Rock and (spring) Roll”?
+A trade mark is a way of identifying a unique product or service and distinguishing your goods and services from someone else.

-After submitting your application, it will be examined to ensure it is complying with the Trade Marks Act 1995 and that there are no grounds for rejecting it.
-Generally, trademarks take 3 to 4 months to examine from the day your application is filed.
-If your Trade mark is accepted, you must pay a fee to register.
+After submitting your application, it will be examined to ensure that there are no grounds for rejecting it.
+Generally, trademarks take three to four months to examine from the day your application is filed.
+If your trade mark is accepted, you must pay a fee to register.

 Was this article helpful?